Glossary

 • Microplastics are solid plastic particles, measuring less than 5 mm (0.20 in) in length.

 Microplastics can be unintentionally formed when larger pieces of plastic degrade.
-Incorrect disposal and littering of plastic produces microplastics into the environment, car tyres produce microplastics through use, and synthetic textiles such as polyester and viscose shed microplastics through wear and laundry.
+Incorrect disposal and littering of plastic produce microplastics in the environment.
+Car tyres produce microplastics through use and synthetic textiles such as polyester and viscose shed microplastics through wear and laundry.
 Microplastics are also deliberately manufactured and added to products for specific purposes, such as exfoliating beads in facial scrubs and toothpastes.

-Oil-based and fossil fuel based plastic refers to plastics made in this way.
-However some modern biobased plastics may use plant based oils, such as rapeseed or sunflower.
+Oil-based and fossil fuel-based plastics refer to plastics made in this way.
+However, some modern biobased plastics may use plant-based oils, such as rapeseed or sunflower.

 • Recycling is the process of converting goods into new materials and objects.

-Recyclability is the ease with which a material can be recycled in practice and at scale.
+Recyclability is the ease with which a material can be recycled, both in practice and at scale.

 • Materials that are continually replenished at a rate equal to or greater than the rate of depletion.